-Credit repair sites have a reputation for being a bit scammy, although not all credit repair sites are looking to rip you off.
+Credit repair sites have a reputation for being a bit scammy, although not all credit repair companies are looking to rip you off.
 If you know what to look for, you can avoid credit repair services that are trying to rip you off.
 Before you commit to a credit repair site, here are a few red flags that you should look out for:

 Does it seem like it is taking forever to fix your credit score?
 There’s a reason.
 Most credit repair sites, like top site Sky Blue, charge by the month, so the longer it takes them to fix your credit, the more money they can charge you.
 While they may not be able to fix everything at once, contesting items on your credit report should only take a month and a half at tops, since the law says credit bureaus only have a month to review contested items.
 If it’s been several months and nothing is happening, it might be a good idea to cut and run.

 The most scammy of the credit repair sites will do this.
 Truth is there is no way any credit repair site can guarantee to raise your credit score.
 Every credit report is different, and many of the methods that credit repair sites use to raise credit scores don’t work on certain credit reports.
 If you have no mistakes on your credit report and your lenders are unwilling to negotiate, you might be stuck with the score you have.
 Don’t go in thinking that credit repair sites are miracle workers, and don’t be fooled by the ones that claim to be.